 Prose is architecture, not interior decoration.

 I have used the Oxford Editors on two occasions and plan to use them again.
 I’m learning the craft of writing from dedicated experts, improving the results and enhancing the experience.
-Cherry encourages the writer while adhering to essential and rigorous fundamentals using proven examples and techniques.
+Cherry Mosteshar encourages the writer while adhering to essential and rigorous fundamentals using proven examples and techniques.
+Over several years, Cherry has helped with both hard and soft issues that ring louder with time and experience, in particular, how tactical and strategic cuts can invigorate a manuscript.
+For example, I learned how to focus a more critical eye on verbiage that saps the story’s energy, particularly from the reader’s point of view.

 I used the Oxford Editors for a manuscript assessment.
 I had to borrow the funds for this on a credit card so I prayed I was in good hands, and not wasting my money.
 The report I received back from the company was really good.
 Not good in being complimentary, but more in honesty which is what I wanted.
 Though they did give me some positive feedback also.
 Initially I had thought my book was ready for the next stages, but the assessment made me rethink the book in general.
 It pointed out a few things that needed clarification that I had not done.
 I have since relooked over the whole manuscript, and taken the advice the company gave me.
 I now feel a lot more confident about pushing my book to the next stage.
 Therefore I feel that the report was worth every penny.
 The communications between myself and Cherry were also very helpful.